 As the main course, köfte is most often served with French fries, rice, bulgur pilaf, grilled vegetables like tomatoes and peppers, and/or a green salad.
 If you prefer to eat your köfte like fast food, it's delicious wrapped in an unleavened flatbread called "durum" (doo-ROOM") or stuffed inside chunks of freshly-baked Turkish white bread.

 Stewed versions of köfte are often eaten with a spoon and some bread for dipping in the juice.

 The next time you plan to serve hamburgers at home, be brave and try this easy recipe for basic köfte instead.
 You can grill them or pan-fry them in a little bit of olive oil.
 Serve them up with some flatbread or pita, French fries, and salad.

-- 1 to 2 garlic cloves, finely chopped, or 1 tsp. garlic powder
+1 to 2 garlic cloves, finely chopped, or 1 teaspoon garlic powder

 Put all the ingredients in a large mixing bowl.
 If you are using bread slices, wet them and squeeze out the water before adding them to the bowl.